fluent-plugins-nursery/fluent-plugin-map/README.markdown

       record ({"code" => record["code"].to_i})
     </match>

 Note: you have to wrap some configuration values with parenthesis like `("code." + tag)`, to avoid parsing by Fluentd itself.
 See also: [Fluentd | Configuration File | Format tips](http://docs.fluentd.org/articles/config-file#format-tips)

+## Copyright

+* Copyright (c) 2015- Tomita Kohei
+* Apache License, Version 2.0